cockroachdb/docs/src/current/_includes/common/hybrid-multi-cloud.md

 This section shows some ways to simulate an outage and validate disaster recovery procedures in a hybrid or multi-cloud deployment.

-- **To simulate a single-node outage**, you could down the host or VM where the node is running, or disable its network interface.
+- **To simulate a single-node outage**, you could forcibly shut down the `cockroach` process on the host or VM, such as by running `kill -9`, or you could disable the host's network interface.
-- **To simulate a single-region cloud-provider outage**, you could shut down all hosts or VMs in that region on that cloud provider, or disable their network interfaces.
+- **To simulate a single-region cloud-provider outage**, you could forcibly shut down the `cockroach` process on all hosts or VMs in that region on that cloud provider, you could disable their network interfaces, adjust routing or firewall rules, or make other networking adjustments to prevent nodes in one region from connecting to the cluster.
-- **To simulate a cloud-provider-wide outage**, you could shut down all hosts or VMs on that cloud provider, disable their network interfaces, or disconnect that cloud provider's network from your other nodes' networks.
+- **To simulate a cloud-provider-wide outage**, you could forcibly shut down the `cockroach` process all hosts or VMs running in that cloud provider, you could disable their network interfaces, adjust routing or firewall rules, or make other networking adjustments to prevent nodes in that cloud provider from connecting to the cluster.

 As long as the cluster has enough available nodes to achieve quorum, queries will succeed during the simulated outage.